TrueNASTrueNAS Nightly Development Documentation

 2. Select the desired install drive.

-Select Yes to proceed with a clean installation of TrueNAS SCALE from the .iso.
+Select Yes to proceed with a clean installation of TrueNAS from the .iso.
 This erases the contents of the selected drive!

-3. Select option 1 Administrative user (admin) then OK to install SCALE and create the admin user account and password.
-SCALE has implemented the administrator login as a replacement for the root user login as a security hardening measure.
+3. Select option 1 Administrative user (truenas_admin) then OK to install TrueNAS and create the truenas_admin user account and password.
+TrueNAS has implemented an administrator login as a replacement for the root user login as a security hardening measure.
 The system retains root as a fallback, but it is no longer the default.
-The admin account has full control over TrueNAS and is used to log in to the web interface.
-Set a strong password and protect it.
+The truenas_admin account has full control over TrueNAS and is used to log in to the web interface.

-5. Select Yes at the Legacy Boot prompt to allow the system to boot via UEFI, or select No if your system hardware requires legacy BIOS boot.
+4. Select Yes at the Legacy Boot prompt to allow the system to boot via UEFI, or select No if your system hardware requires legacy BIOS boot.
 Press Enter to begin the installation.

 After following the steps to install, reboot the system and remove the install media.